 Skip to main content

-You can use the Scheduled Trigger combined with a cloud function to implement scheduled task functionality.
+You can use Timer Trigger combined with Cloud Function to implement the scheduled task feature.

-Enter the Cloud Function Management Page, select the function to configure, click Edit, modify the Scheduled Trigger options in the form, and upload a configuration file or configuration content.
+Go to Cloud Development Platform/Cloud Functions, choose the function to configure, click Edit, modify the Scheduled Trigger option in the form, and you can upload a configuration file or configure the content.
+The format is as follows:

 {

 // The triggers field is an array of triggers.
-Currently, only one trigger is supported, meaning the array can only contain one element; multiple entries are not allowed.
+Currently, only one trigger is supported, meaning the array can contain only one element and multiple entries are not allowed.

 "triggers": [